 2020 ISPA Series at the Fringe – Courage

 In January 2020, Yaron Lifschitz (Artistic Director, Circa Contemporary Circus) delivered a provocation that both empowered and challenged ISPA congress delegates.
 Amidst the crisis of climate change evidenced by the Australian bushfires, Yaron posited that 'art can help us face our future and make our future'.
 Six months later, Yaron will revisit that provocation reflecting on the world events that have occurred since.
-Following his talk, we will have the opportunity to go into small breakout rooms before convening as a whole for a broader discussion.Please note, this event will take place at 2pm BST (GMT +1)Click Here to Register
+Following his talk, we will have the opportunity to go into small breakout rooms before convening as a whole for a broader discussion.Please note, this event will take place at 2pm BST (GMT +1)Click Here to Watch

 Showcase Belgium 2020 (Wallonia-Brussels)